srividhyaravi/iFeel/README.md

-# iFeel
+# iMood
-iFeel uses NLP Technology to extract semantic meta-data from tweets.
+iMood uses NLP Technology to extract semantic meta-data from tweets.
 From this we are able to determine whether or not the sentiment of a particular user's social page is uncommonly negative.
 Built using Javascript, chart.js and Flask.
 IBM Watson Tone Analyser is used for extracting sentiments

 ## PAPER HERE : https://www.irjet.net/archives/V5/i8/IRJET-V5I8163.pdf